MorrisCastro04/holbertonschool-higher_level_programming/python-import_modules/README.md

 task 3: prints the result of the addition of all arguments

 task 4: prints all the names defined by the compiled module hidden_4.pyc

+task 5: imports a variable from a file